 While there are a variety of templates used by storytellers, one of the most well-known and influential structures is the Hero’s Journey outline.
 This story model is profoundly character-centered, as it demonstrates both the internal and external voyage of the hero.

-The Hero’s Journey structure is used in films, novels, video games, and all the other types of enterprise where storytelling is required.
+The Hero’s Journey structure is used in films, novels, video games, and all the other types of enterprises where storytelling is required.
 Understanding its principles will allow you to comprehend the fundamentals of crafting a powerful story.

 Our introduction to the Hero’s Journey outline will give you a rudimentary knowledge of this structure, and how with its help you can become a better storyteller.